The Dameans

 Around 1978, a young Gary Daigle joined the group with the release of "Remember Your Love."
 Gary Daigle played keyboards and guitar, as well as taking an active role in songwriting.

 By the early 1980s, along with such groups as the St. Louis Jesuits, The Dameans' music "dominate[d] the publications scene" in contemporary Catholic liturgical music.
 As part of the "second phase" of post-Conciliar Catholic folk music, the Dameans' songs reflected attention to liturgical and Biblical texts, and several were represented in the original Glory and Praise hymnals, Volume 2 of 1979 and Volume 3, 1981.
 Their most popular songs included Look Beyond and All That We Have.

 The Dameans performed together on stage at a conference in 2012.
 This performance included Gary Daigle on keyboards, acoustic guitar, and backing vocals.
 Darryl leads the group in a never-recorded novelty Christmas song that he wrote in the early 1970s for a friend of his who enjoyed country music.

+In 2018, The Dameans reunited for a concert to celebrate 50 years of making music together.
+Darryl, Gary, Mike, Buddy, and Gary appeared on stage with many of the musicians who appeared on their recordings through the years.
+They introduced David Baker as being in the audience.
+They also mentioned that Bobby Morgan was in the audience that night.
+They mentioned that Charles Monzelun's sister was in the audience representing him.